Working Group Artificial Intelligence in Radiation Oncology | Radiation Oncology TUM University Hospital Munich

 artificial-intelligence-research-group

 The application of artificial intelligence (AI) methods opens up new possibilities in clinical medicine.
 In our interdisciplinary research group, we utilize state-of-the-art AI models to address clinically relevant questions in (radio)oncology.
 We develop methods to enhance the accuracy and safety of large language models (LLMs) in clinical applications.
+We analyze LLMs for clinical decision support, for the support of the daily clinical workloads and for health education for cancer patients.
 Furthermore, we evaluate the potential of multimodal AI models that can process various types of data.
 Another focus of our work lies in the analysis of medical imaging data (CT, MRI, and PET) for the non-invasive characterization of biological tissues.
 Our models aim to improve prognostic predictions for patients, assess therapy response, and determine non-invasive molecular-pathological properties.
-Additionally, we explore the added value of AI methods in medical therapy planning.
+Additionally, we develop innovative agentic AI approaches for medical therapy planning within the ERC-funded project AI-PIONEER.

 Research Focus: